-Sobeys will continue to go to market primarily through distinct store formats enabling Sobeys to better tailor its offering to the various customer segments it serves, with the goal of satisfying its current shoppers' requirements for food and related merchandise while earning the loyalty of more customers, resulting in higher sales and profit per square foot.
-Sobeys remains focused on improving the product, service and merchandising offering within each format by expanding and renovating its current store base, while continuing to build and acquire new stores.
+Sobeys will continue to go to market primarily through distinct store formats enabling Sobeys to better tailor its offering to the various customer segments it serves.
+Sobeys' goal is to satisfy its current shoppers' requirements for food and related merchandise, while earning the loyalty of more customers, resulting in higher sales and profit per square foot.
+Sobeys remains focused on improving the product, service and merchandising offering within each format by expanding and renovating its current store base.

-Our food retailing business under Sobeys is made up of a diversified and complementary group of businesses - food, pharmacy, wholesale, liquor and fuel.
-Sobeys' eight major food retail banners are: Sobeys, Sobeys extra, IGA, IGA extra, Safeway, Thrifty Foods, Foodland and FreshCo.
-Our National Pharmacy Group operates under the in-store pharmacy banners - Sobeys Pharmacy, Safeway Pharmacy, Thrifty Foods Pharmacy, FreshCo.
-Pharmacy and Foodland Pharmacy, as well as free standing locations through Lawton's Drug Stores Limited.
-Our liquor banners in Western Canada are Sobeys Liquor, Safeway Liquor and Thrifty Foods Liquor.
-The Company operates its fuel locations under the Shell, Fast Fuel and Safeway banners.
+The food retailing business under Sobeys is made up of a diversified and complementary group of businesses - food, pharmacy, wholesale, liquor and fuel.
+Sobeys' food retail banners include Sobeys, Safeway, IGA, Foodland, FreshCo. and Thrifty Foods.
+The National Pharmacy Group operates under the in-store pharmacy banners - Sobeys Pharmacy, Safeway Pharmacy, Thrifty Foods Pharmacy, FreshCo.
+Pharmacy and Foodland Pharmacy - as well as free-standing locations through Lawton's Drug Stores Limited.
+The liquor banners in Western Canada are Sobeys Liquor, Safeway Liquor and Thrifty Foods Liquor.
+The Company operates its fuel locations under the Shell, FastFuel and Safeway banners.
 A description and number of banners are detailed in the following table.

-Description Banner Count Sobeys Sobeys 257 Stores that feature the broadest assortment of products and specialty items designed for each unique market served.
-These banners provide superior customer care from full service meat, deli 285 and seafood counters plus value-added food knowledge provided by staff.
-SAFEWAY () 183 THRIFTY FOODS 26 Stores that serve the "fresh fill-in" and "today's meal" needs of customers and are intended to provide superior service and customized offerings.
-IGA 30 Stores that serve the "routine and fill-in" food shopping occasions for customers in rural and one-store communities FOODLAND BONICHOIX 224 89 Stores that serve customers with low prices every day where price is the driving factor for store selection.
-FRESHCO.
+Description Banner Count Sobey/ Sobey/ 257 Stores that feature the broadest assortment of products and specialty items designed for each unique market served.
+These banners provide superior customer care from full service meat, deli 287 and seafood counters plus value-added food knowledge provided by staff SAFEWAY () 182 THRIFTY FOODS 25 Stores that serve the "fresh fill-in" and "today's meal" needs of customers and are intended to provide superior service and customized offering IGA .
+34 FOODLAND Stores that serve the "routine and fill-in" food shopping occasions for customers in rural and one-store communities BONICHOIX 224 87 Store communities TRADITION 53 Stores that serve customers with low prices every day where price is the driving factor for store selection FRESHCO.
 Fresher.
 Cheaper.
-CHAL®: FRESHCO.
+CHAL®!
 FRESHCO.
-88 Stores that serve the "on-the-go" convenience needs of customers Meeds express 99 Pharmacy, health care, beauty, giftware and convenience store products Lawtons 78 (1) Fuel stations and related convenience stores FastFuel 350 (2) Liquor stores SAFEWAY S LIQUOR THRIFTY FOODS LIQUOR 80 Includes various other store formats such as convenience stores in Québec Various 106 Notes: Total 1895
+91 Stores that serve the "on-the-go" convenience needs of customers Needs Sobey/ F. Supress 111 Pharmacy, health care, beauty, giftware and convenience store products Lawtons 77 (1) Fuel stations and related convenience stores FastFuel 🎱 366 (2) Liquor stores SAFEWAY S LIQUOR THRIFTY FOODS LIQUOR 86 Includes various other store formats such as convenience stores in Québec Various 111 Notes: Total 1920

-- Notes: - (1) This number includes 75 Lawtons Drug Stores and three stand alone Home HealthCare locations. - (2) This number does not include 57 Safeway co-located fuel sites or 21 co-branded convenience fuel locations.
+- This number includes 74 Lawtons Drug Stores and three stand alone Home HealthCare locations.
+This number does not include 57 Safeway co-located fuel sites or 19 co-branded convenience fuel locations.